sogaiu/janet-editor-and-tooling-info/README.md

 ## Development Styles

 It's possible to interact with a running janet process using what's traditionally referred to as a REPL connection.
-However, since Janet start-up is on the quick side, it's often doable just to repeatedly start a succession of fresh Janet processes.
+However, since `janet` start-up is on the quick side, it's often doable just to repeatedly start a succession of fresh `janet` processes.

 See [here](doc/dev-styles.md) for more details.

 ## Editors and Such

-There is support for Janet (to varying degrees) in:
+There is support for Janet (to varying degrees) for:

 * [CudaText](doc/cudatext.md)
 * [Emacs](doc/emacs.md)